 Research and Writing Seminar

-All LL.M.s take a fall semester two-credit Legal Research and Writing seminar, specifically designed to introduce foreign-trained lawyers to the basic principles of American legal writing.
+This fall semester two-credit Legal Research and Writing seminar is specifically designed to introduce foreign-trained lawyers to the basic principles of American legal writing.
 In small class settings and individual conferences, students receive guidance on drafting and editing memoranda and agreements.
 Their work is critiqued and rewritten.
 The research component of the seminar trains students to locate cases, statutes and secondary material through indexing systems and the latest computer technology.
-Research assignments are integrated into writing assignments -- exposing students to the methods of US legal analyses -- so that by the end of the term, students obtain the skills needed to write memoranda appropriate for submission to US law firms
+Research assignments are integrated into writing assignments -- exposing students to the methods of US legal analyses -- so that by the end of the term, students obtain the skills needed to write memoranda appropriate for submission to US law firms.

 The LL.M.
-Writing Seminar will be supervised by Professor Robert Volk, the Director of the First Year Writing Program.
+Writing Seminar is supervised by Professor Robert Volk, the Director of the First Year Writing Program.
 His office, as well as the Writing Program office, is located on the 5th floor of the Sumner Redstone Building.

 Writing seminar classes will begin the week of September 3nd and will meet most weeks during the first semester.